 View Profile Page

-Dr. Cortni Borgerson is an anthropologist, conservation biologist, and National Geographic Explorer.
-Her work explores why people choose to hunt endangered species and looks at how this hunting affects human health and wildlife conservation.
+Dr. Cortni Borgerson is an anthropologist, primatologist, conservation biologist, and National Geographic Explorer.
+Her work explores why people choose to hunt endangered species and looks at how this hunting affects human health and lemur and other wildlife conservation.
 Dr. Borgerson’s recent research has demonstrated the importance of understanding human incentives when designing conservation policy.
 Subsistence hunting and child malnutrition are widespread in rural Madagascar, and a household’s food security can often best predicts whether or not they decide to trap endangered primates.
 In some of her study communities, as much as three-quarters of the meat they eat, and half of their protein and iron, comes from forest animals - demonstrating how much healthy food systems and ecosystems depend on one another.
 Therefore, Dr. Cortni Borgerson is working hard to better understand and improve both conservation and public health outcomes in areas of high biodiversity, so that we may simultaneously support forests and the endangered species and human communities who live within them.

 Dr. Borgerson is fluent in Malagasy, manages an active field team of 15 research staff and numerous interventions to improve food security and reduce unsustainable hunting in Madagascar, including programs on endangered lemur hunting, poultry, and the edible native insect, Zanna tenebrosa (Sakondry; Bacon Bugs).
 In addition to her field research and active development interventions, she serves as a board member for the NGO MAHERY (Madagascar Health and Environmental Research) and is a commission member for the Madagascar Section of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC) Primate Specialist Group.
-She teaches numerous courses, including: Introduction to Physical Anthropology; Environmental Anthropology; Human Behavior for Biodiversity Conservation; Planetary Health, Primatology; and Methods in Primatology.
+She teaches numerous courses, including: Introduction to Physical Anthropology; Environmental Anthropology; Human Culture for Biodiversity Conservation; Planetary Health, Primate Behavior and Ecology; and Methods in Primatology.

 2015-2017.
 Postdoctoral Fellow, Harvard University.